kosta-arnorsky/browser-pomodoro/docs/README.md

 #### Source Code and Building
 All Pomodoro appication code lives in [app.js](../app.js).
 To facilitate testing there is [test.html](../test.html) page that includes app.js as a script.
-To test a change, edit app.js, open or reload test.html in a browser and test your change.
+To test a change, edit app.js, open or reload the test.html page in a browser and test your change.

 Code is intentionally kept simple, uses only ES3 JavaScript, and doesn't use any libraries.